-- 1.1 Section 891B of the Taxes Consolidation Act 1997 (as introduced by section 125 of the Finance Act 2006) provides for the making of regulations by the Revenue Commissioners, with the consent of the Minister of Finance, to require certain financial institutions, such as banks, investment funds and assurance companies, to make automatic annual returns electronically to Revenue of customers to whom they have made payments of interest and other profit type payments.
-Regulations under S.I No. 136 of 2008 entitled Return of Payments (Banks, Building Societies, Credit Unions and Savings Banks) Regulations 2008 were made on 6 May 2008 and provide for banks, building societies, credit unions and savings banks to report details of interest or similar payments made to customers to the Revenue Commissioners. - 1.2 The purpose of these Guidance Notes is to set out Revenue's interpretation of certain aspects of the above legislation, which have been raised in consultations with various interested parties.
+- 1.1 Section 891B of the Taxes Consolidation Act 1997 (as introduced by section 125 of the Finance Act 2006) provides for the making of regulations by the Revenue Commissioners, with the consent of the Minister for Finance, to require certain financial institutions, such as banks, investment funds and assurance companies, to make automatic annual returns electronically to Revenue of customers to whom they have made payments of interest and other profit type payments.
+Regulations under S.I No. 136 of 2008 entitled Return of Payments (Banks, Building Societies, Credit Unions and Savings Banks) Regulations 2008 were made on 6 May 2008 and provide for banks, building societies, credit unions and savings banks to report details of interest or similar payments made to customers to the Revenue Commissioners.
+In addition, regulations under S.I.
+No. 254 of 2009 entitled Return of Payments (Banks, Building Societies, Credit Unions and Savings Banks) (Amendment) Regulations 2009, were made on 3 July 2009 to also include EU financial institutions operating in Ireland. - 1.2 The purpose of these Guidance Notes is to set out Revenue's interpretation of certain aspects of the above legislation, which have been raised in consultations with various interested parties.
 The guidelines do not provide, in all instances, a full statement of the law.
 However, it is hoped that they will assist with the introduction of the new arrangements in relation to the reporting of interest and similar payments made to certain customers.